 The city clerk shall cause an inquiry to be made into the city tax records to determine if an applicant for an alcoholic beverage license or other party with interest in the application has any outstanding taxes or special assessments that are delinquent against his property or any other monies owing to the city.
 No license shall be issued or renewed until such debts are paid in full.

-(Ord. of 9-7-1999, § 1(4-155))

-Sec.
-6-146.
+Sec.6-145 .
 Issuance.